smichelena/localadvmri/README.md

 # LocalAdvMRI

+This is forked from https://gitlab.math.ethz.ch/tandrig/localadvmri

+This exists to make available some code I wrote for a university project

 Code for the paper 'Localized adversarial artifacts for compressed sensing MRI'

 To run the code, first download and install https://github.com/jmaces/robust-nets.